This page is in development... Check back soon!

 - Related Links

-The guidelines for this style are published in the 17th edition of The Chicago Manual of Style: The Essential Guide for Writers, Editors, and Publishers (University of Chicago Press, 2017).
+The information on this page is based on the 18th Edition of The Chicago Manual of Style: The Essential Guide for Writers, Editors, and Publishers (University of Chicago Press 2024 TK).
+You will need to log in with your Trent credentials to access the site.

 When to Include a Footnote/Endnote